HAPPY NEW YEAR

-QUESTIONS about Descriptions that use, Solid Silver, Sterling Silver, Tested as equivalents of Sterling Silver etc. are all quite simple to answer.
+QUESTIONS about Descriptions that Sellers use, e.g. Solid Silver, Sterling Silver, Tested as etc. Equivalents of Sterling Silver etc. are all quite simple to answer.

 Considering the Price, would you Buy an unsigned Renoir and pay a Renoir Price?
-NO, unless you had Certifications of Authenticity.
-Try to Buy Silver that is Hallmarked and the Silversmith can be identified as well as the Age and Origin.
-Be extra careful when the Seller just describes it as Sterling or Solid Silver or if the only Guarantee is the Seller's assurance that he Tested the Silver.
-Be patient, ask Questions.
+NO, unless you had genuine Certifications of Authenticity.
+OK, then, try to Buy Silver, French or English that is Hallmarked and the Silversmith can be identified as well as the Age and Origin.
+Be extra careful when the Seller just describes it as Sterling or Solid Silver or if the only Guarantee is the Seller's assurance that he 'Tested' the Silver.

 eBay Sellers who will Not respond to or allow Questions to be asked, should simply be 'avoided' period.
 More and more Sellers are intentionally or inadvertently NOT giving CONDITION Details, or Why something is 'Sterling or Solid Silve, so, insist on an exact Condition Report in Writing without relying on the Photos which are Misleading at best.
 Item #231139344623 is a perfect example.
 Also, look carefully at Dimensions & Feedback on Sellers, so look at Feedback carefully before bidding.
 Sellers who split 'Sets' of anything, increase the Risk of your Not getting the complete Set, e.g. 2 auctions for 6 Cups or, 6 Spoons each.
 Some Sellers have removed the Buyer's Option to 'Ask a Question'.

 **SELLERS to avoid: clms33 + brocs_en_stoc, in France.
 Grossly misleading descriptions.